Home › Support Hub › Settings › Account Management › PCI Compliance

 The Payment Card Industry Data Security Standard (PCI DSS) is a proprietary information security standard for organizations that handle cardholder information for the major debit, credit, prepaid and ATM cards.
 All merchants that process credit cards must be PCI compliant.
 More information is available on the PCI Website.

-Recommendations to Protect Phone Call Data:
+Specific Recommendations to Protect Cardholder Data:

 As always, we recommend that customers seek guidance from their legal counsel if they have any compliance questions concerning their use of CallTrackingMetrics.
 CallTrackingMetrics does not provide legal advice, and it is up to the customer to determine how to best architect their use of CTM in order to comply with applicable laws.